pyenv/pyenv/README.md

      pyenv init - | source
      ~~~

+     If fish is not your login shell, also follow the bash/zsh instructions to add to ~/.profile.

    - **Proxy note**: If you use a proxy, export `http_proxy` and `https_proxy` too.

 3. **Add `pyenv init` to your shell** to enable shims and autocompletion.